2024 Southport stabbings: Secondary schooling and concerns raised

 Rudakubana attended Range High School in Formby from 2017.
 He first became known to officials in 2019, initially due to anxiety and social isolation but then due to increasing concerns over his behaviour.
 On 4 October 2019, aged 13 and in Year 9, he contacted Childline and asked "what should I do if I want to kill somebody?" and in the following days, explained he wanted to kill someone who was bullying him at school.
 The incident was referred to the police, who visited him shortly afterwards.
 Rudakubana had been temporarily excluded from school by this point, and he was expelled after he disclosed that he had taken a knife to school on about 10 occasions.

-From 17 October 2019, Rudakubana attended The Acorns School in Ormskirk, a specialist education centre.
+From 17 October 2019, Rudakubana attended The Acorns School in Ormskirk, for students with special educational needs.
 During his admission meeting, Rudakubana was asked why he had taken a knife into his previous school, to which he replied "to use it."
 In November 2019, Rudakubana was referred to the anti-extremism Prevent scheme for researching school shootings during an IT class – the first of what would eventually be three referrals over the following eighteen months.

 On 11 December 2019, Rudakubana booked a taxi to take him back to Range High, where he threatened pupils and teachers with a hockey stick on which he had written their names.
 He struck one pupil with the hockey stick, breaking their wrist.
 When the police arrived, a knife was found in Rudakubana's backpack.
 In February 2020 he was charged with, and pleaded guilty to, assault occasioning actual bodily harm, possession of an offensive weapon, and possession of a bladed article.
 A referral order was imposed.
 Following this incident, The Acorns School refused to have Rudakubana on their premises, and instead sent him schoolwork to complete at home, which he failed to do.
 He returned to school in July 2020 under a two-to-one supervision, but stopped attending again in May 2021, following reports of incidents at home.